Skip to main content

 Function calling (also known as tool calling) allows AI models to interact with external tools and APIs, enabling them to perform actions beyond text generation.
 This feature lets you build AI applications that can fetch real-time data, perform calculations, and integrate with your existing systems.

-Model Performance: All chat models support function calling, but Qwen3 Coder 480B and Qwen 2.5 72B offer exceptional tool calling capabilities.
-Qwen3 Coder 480B is specifically designed for agentic coding workflows and provides state-of-the-art performance for complex tool calling scenarios.
+Model Performance: All chat models support function calling, but Kimi K2.5 and Kimi K2 Thinking offer exceptional tool calling capabilities.
+Kimi K2.5 is specifically designed for agentic coding workflows and provides state-of-the-art performance for complex tool calling scenarios.

 Basic Example